LAST UPDATED – 2/26/24 – London Travel Guide

 St. Paul’s Cathedral

-It costs 20 pounds to tour the church, but in my opinion the experience is well worth the cost.
-If you would like to also tour the crypt, bell tower, and spend some time looking at all of the ornate detail inside the church, I would plan on spending around 2-3 hours touring St. Paul’s Cathedral.
-The one thing you will not be able to do when you visit is take pictures inside the church as there is a strict no photography policy, which is common for old churches like this one.
+If you would like to also tour the crypt, and bell tower, and spend some time looking at all of the ornate detail inside the church, I would plan on spending around 2-3 hours touring St. Paul’s Cathedral.
+The one thing you will not be able to do when you visit is to take pictures inside the church as there is a strict no-photography policy, which is common for old churches like this one.
 So whether you just drop by to admire the church from the outside or spend some time touring inside, St. Paul’s Cathedral is a great landmark to add to your London travel itinerary.

 Westminster Abbey